Saiful Azam: Service with the Pakistan Air Force (1960–1971)

-Service with the Bangladesh Air Force (1971–1979)
+Service with the Bangladesh Air Force (1971–1977)

-After the independence of Bangladesh in 1971, Azam entered service with the newly formed Bangladesh Air Force in 1974, serving as Director of Flight Safety and Director of Operations before being given command of the Dhaka Air Base and promoted to Group Captain in 1977.
-He retired in 1980 as Group Captain.
+After the independence of Bangladesh in 1971, Azam entered service with the newly formed Bangladesh Air Force in 1974, serving as Director of Flight Safety and Director of Operations before being given command of the Dhaka Air Base and promoted to Group Captain.
+He retired from active military service in 1977.

-Post-retirement (1980–2020)
+Post-retirement (1988–2020)

-Following his retirement from the military, he joined the Bangladesh Nationalist Party (BNP).
-As BNP candidate, Saiful took part in the fifth parliamentary election from Pabna-3 and achieved victory.
+Following his retirement from the military, he joined Bangladesh Nationalist Party (BNP).
+As a BNP candidate, Saiful took part in the 1991 Bangladeshi general election from Pabna-3 and achieved victory.

-Subsequently, he entered the private business sector as the Managing Director of Natasha Trading Agency and as the director of a travel agency with his wife.
+Subsequently, he entered the private business sector as the managing director of Natasha Trading Agency and as the director of a travel agency with his wife.

-He lived with his wife in Dhaka Cantonment Defense Officers Housing Society (DOHS), while his adult son and daughters live in the state of Arizona, United States.